Ghostjs123/ScubaLoot/README.md

 * This addon keeps your votes private from non officers by using officer chat

 This addon was made by Kaymon(Alliance) for the Northdale private server.
-If you find bugs or other issues message him in game.
+If you find bugs or other issues message him in game or on discord Kaymon#3528.